- Prior was +1.9

 marketing efforts, as well as the slight easing in inflation, which has,

-• The pace of business activity has slowed down.
+in turn, likely improved business and consumer confidence. - The pace of business activity has slowed down.
 Operating cost

 has increased, including the cost of software subscriptions and facility